Quickstart

 Troubleshooting

-Ensure your DataFrame has the required columns:
+Solution: Ensure your DataFrame has the required columns (open, high, low, close, volume):

 # Check column names